MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/New-AzureRmStorageAccount.md

 ```

 ### -CustomDomainName
-The name of the custom domain.
+Specifies the name of the custom domain of the Storage account.
+The default value is Storage.

 ```yaml
 Type: String